a2kohli/cse15l-lab-reports/lab2_report.md

-#Lab Report 2
+# Lab Report 2

 ## Part 1 - Running StringServer

-Write a web server called StringServer that supports the path and behavior described below.
-It should keep track of a single string that gets added to by incoming requests.
-The requests should look like this:
+Write a web server called StringServer which should keep track of a single string that gets added to by incoming requests.
+These requests should look like this:

 `/add-message?s=<string>`

-The effect of this request is to concatenate a new line (`\n`) and the string after `=` to the running string, and then respond with the entire string so far.
+The request should concatenate a new line (`\n`) and the string after `=` to the current string, and then output the entire string so far to the page.

-So, for example, after
+So, after

 `/add-message?s=hello`